bkryza/decorest/README.rst

 Compatibility with other decorators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In general the decorators should work with other decorators which return
+In general the decorators should work with other decorators, which return
 function objects, but your mileage may vary.
 In general third-party decorators
 should be added above the HTTP method decorators as only the HTTP decorators
 make the actual HTTP request.
 Thus, typical decorators, which try to wrap